 There is a 1.3-mile gap from Huffman Road outside of Centerburg in Knox County, Ohio, to the Licking-Delaware county line.
 In January 2020, the trail corridor was acquired as part of a 40-acre plot of land that will be called the Newell Recreation Preserve.
-The trail segment as part of the reserve is estimated to be completed in 2022.
+In the spring of 2021, the Ohio Department of Natural Resources awarded \$498,000 from the Clean Ohio Trails Fund to complete this gap in the Heart of Ohio Trail.
+Project construction went out for bid in January 2022 and is anticipated to be completed by the summer of 2022.